initjay/simpleTodo/README.md

 The following **additional** features are implemented:

-* [X] A random motivational quote will pop up every time the app is opened.
+* [X] A random motivational quote will pop up every time the app is opened

 ## Video Walkthrough